tyknkd/flashcard-app/SQL_TESTING.md

   * Table is empty after initialization
   * Able to insert multiple rows of test data
   * Query returns expected data for all rows and columns
+  * Check both access through flask and values in table itself

 ### Table 3 ###
 * Name: `cards`